-It believes in a holistic protection and development of all children through a strong partnership between and among government agencies, NGOS and the private sector, serving with the highest degree of professionalism and competence in an atmosphere of unity, solidarity and teamwork.
+Policy of Strong Partnership (PSP) - that a strong partnership between and among government agencies, NGOs and the private sector serves the highest degree of professionalism and competence in an atmosphere of unity, solidarity and teamwork.

 Section 3.
-Purposes. - This Code is enacted with the following purposes:
+Purposes.
+This Code is enacted with the following purposes:

-- a) To ensure the protection of children against all forms of abuse and exploitation; - b) To advocate for children's rights and promote their welfare and development; - c) To ensure that children's rights are given priority attention both in government, business, and civil society; - d) To improve the quality of life of Loonanon children enabling them to fully develop their potentials and participate in community life and nation building. - Section 4.
-All Proceedings to be conducted in the Best Interest of the Child.
+- a) To ensure the protection of children against all forms of abuse and exploitation; - b) To advocate for children's rights and promote their welfare and development; - c) To ensure that children's rights are given priority attention in government, business, and civil society; and - d) To improve the quality of life of Loonanon children enabling them to fully develop their potentials and participate in community life and nation building.

+Section 4.
+Proceedings for Child's Best Interest.
 Proceedings before any authority should be conducted in the best interest of the child.
-All doubts in the implementation and interpretation of the provisions of this Code, including its implementing rules and regulations, shall be resolved taking into consideration the best interest of the child. - Section 5.
+All doubts in the implementation and interpretation of the provisions of this Code, including its implementing rules and regulations, shall be resolved taking into consideration the best interest of the child.

+Section 5.
 Participation of the Child.
 All proceedings before any authority shall be conducted in a manner which allows children to participate and to express themselves freely.
-Participation of children in program and policy formulation and implementation related with children's concerns shall be ensured by the concerned government agency or local government unit (LGU).
+Participation of children in program and policy formulation and implementation related with children's concerns shall be ensured by this Local Government Unit (LGU).

 Section 6.
-Duties and Responsibilities of the Municipality. - In accordance with Section 3 paragraph 2 of Article XV of the Philippine Constitution, it is the duty of the State to defend the right of children to assistance including proper care and nutrition, and special protection from all forms of neglect, abuse, cruelty, exploitation and other conditions prejudicial to their development.
+Duties and Responsibilities of the Municipality.
+In accordance with Section 3 paragraph 2 of Article XV of the Philippine Constitution, it is the duty of the State to defend the right of children to assistance including proper care and nutrition, and special protection from all forms of neglect, abuse, cruelty, exploitation and other conditions prejudicial to their development.